amisha004/HTML/README.md

 Note:
-Image Folder contains the images used in the HTML form.
+Images Folder contains the images used in the HTML form.